 Saigon.
 New York.
 Seattle.
 Tuscany.
 Taiwan.
 Jasmine Quyen Tran has been living her best life.
-Back to Saigon after her worldly wanders, Jasmine Quyen Tran attempted to continue traveling in her own fantasies through her loveable fashion brand The Freckles Studios.
+Back in Saigon after her worldly wanders, Jasmine Quyen Tran attempted to continue traveling in her own fantasies through her loveable fashion brand The Freckles Studios.
 “Freckles was my insecurity,” Jasmine Quyen Tran laughs about the inspiration behind her startup.
-“Now it’s become a daily reminder to empower myself and others with self-love.
+“Now it’s become a daily reminder to empower me and others with self-love.
 We express our identity through fashion.”

 Who would have thought that this young fashionista was once notorious for having bad taste in clothes?
 “I remember when I was a teenager, my dad and mom would stare at me from top to bottom every time I went out!
 I guess they were ‘processing’ my outfit choice,” Jasmine Quyen Tran shrugs.